data-describe/data-describe/docs/designs/Big Data.md

 ### Pandas

-Pandas will be the a hard dependency for this package.
+Pandas will be a hard dependency for this package.

 ### Modin